 The Covenant Code is great in giving alternatives!
 Just a few verses later (21:33) it talks about legal liability for someone who “opens” or “digs” a pit (pathach (פָתַח)/karah (כָּרָה)), which takes us on interesting journeys through these two very useful verbs.
 We feel especially blessed when we realize that this same verse gives us another “or” combination, between “ox” or “donkey” (shor (שׁוֹר)/chamor (חֲמוֹר)).
 Later on, in 22:1, we have someone who might steal either an “ox” or a “sheep” (shor/seh (שֶׂה) and we realize that we have the first repetition in our list.
 But repetition is great, because it emblazons on our mind the word for “sheep.”
 Then, also in 22:1 we have a second o as we have an alternative between “slaughtering” or “selling” the animals (tabach (טָבַח)/makar (מָכַר) are the two verbs).
 Each one of those two verbs has a rich story to tell in the Hebrew Bible.

 Enough has been said, even before reaching Leviticus, to show how important this method can be in learning Hebrew vocabulary.
 It can yield interesting results with very common and basic terms, but we also see how more complex nouns and then very useful verbs can be linked by an o.
 Rather than spending a useless weekend memorizing all the verbs that appear 50x or more in the Hebrew Bible, why not try to learn a few three word phrases, with o as the middle term, and then link you with nouns or verbs without number?
 It will be a magical weekend.
-And, just think, you have already learned more than 35 Biblical Hebrew words.
+And, just think, you have already learned about 38 Biblical Hebrew words.